 For additional guidance, please see our Singer’s Audition Handbook post on creating effective print materials.

 Headshot photography has become increasingly varied and creative in recent years.
 Full-color is now standard, but your headshot can have vertical or horizontal orientation and can be more of a full-body photo than a just a close-up of your face if you wish.
 Choose the photo that best expresses your personality.

 If you are planning to create some new headshots for the coming season, you’ll find some great advice in our post, How to Take a Great Headshot.

-For The Song Continues, please submit unedited video performances of four art songs: one in English, one in German, one in a third language, and another in a fourth.
-For Joyce DiDonato’s master classes, submit unedited video performances of two arias, one in Italian and the other in a language of your choice.
-Please note that audio-only files are not accepted.
+Please submit unedited video performances of two opera arias.
+One should be in Italian and the other in a language of your choice.
+Please note that audio-only files will not be accepted.